JaydipSingh/genie_tutorial/README.md

       7) Install singularity: https://singularity-tutorial.github.io/01-installation/
 **Particles and Ions code** See Appendix D

-=>Electorn : 12,-12, Muon : 14, -14, Tau : 16, -16
+=>Electorn : 12,-12, Muon : 14, -14, Tau : 16, -16 <br />
 =>GENIE has adopted the standard PDG (2006) particle codes.
-For ions it has adopted a PDG extension, using the 10-digit code 10LZZZAAAI where AAA is the total baryon number, ZZZ is the total charge, L is the number of strange quarks and I is the isomer number (I=0 corresponds to the ground state).
+For ions it has adopted a PDG extension, using the 10-digit code 10LZZZAAAI where AAA is the total baryon number, ZZZ is the total charge, L is the number of strange quarks and I is the isomer number (I=0 corresponds to the ground state). <br />
 So, for example:
 1000010010 → H 1
 1000060120 → C12 :